spine-examples/server-quickstart/README.md

  * ...

 Typically these steps are repeated for each bounded context in the application.

+For more information please visit [the official website](https://spine.io).